maxProgrammer/copy-list-to-other/README.md

 # wildcardstype2
-using generic concept (covariante and contravariance) to copy two list to other list
+using generic concept (covariant and contravariance) to copy two list to other list